Snowflake Azure PrivateLink Implementation Runbook

 nslookup ocsp.dla03063.east-us-2.privatelink.snowflakecomputing.com

-Expected result: all names resolve to the Private Endpoint private IP (example: 10.0.0.4).
+All hostnames should resolve to the same Private Endpoint private IP (e.g., 10.0.0.4).

-5.2 Validate HTTPS and SQL connectivity
+5.2 Validate HTTPS and SQL Connectivity

 curl -v https://dla03063.east-us-2.privatelink.snowflakecomputing.com